 Things to Do in Reno Nevada: Day 2

-Day trips from Reno: If you have more than just a couple days to spend in Reno, there are several fun day trips you can take and different places you can visit, including Lake Tahoe, Carson City, Pyramid Lake, and Mount Rose Ski Resort.
+If you have more than just a couple of days to spend in Reno, there are several fun day trips you can take and different places you can visit, including Lake Tahoe, Carson City, Pyramid Lake, and Mount Rose Ski Resort.

 Thank you to Atlantis Casino Resort Spa in Reno in conjunction with Blog Meets Brand for the fun stay in Reno and for sponsoring this post!